 - Fiery Redhead: Grace, on occasion.

-- Flanderization: Karen's shrillness and addictions, and Jack's shrillness and idiocy.
+- Karen's shrillness and addictions, and Jack's shrillness and idiocy in the later seasons.

-- Also Grace became much more neurotic and self-obsessed, and Will became much more whiny and his Camp Gay tendencies along with Jack's increased.
+- Grace became much more neurotic and self-obsessed, and Will became much more whiny and his Camp Gay tendencies increased, along with Jack's.

-- Friendly Enemy: Beverley Leslie (Leslie Howard), Marlo Thomas, Candy Pruitt (Christine Ebersole), Helena Barnes (Joan Collins) for Karen.
+- Friendly Enemy: Beverley Leslie (Leslie Jordan), Marlo Thomas, Candy Pruitt (Christine Ebersole) and Helena Barnes (Joan Collins) for Karen.

 - Functional Addict: Karen is by far the most heavily addicted drunk on television.